 Small Pulley System: I believe this is mostly used for a bag of clothespins on an outdoor clothesline so that you can easily move it around and keep clothespins off the ground.
-It also makes a great homemade toy zip line for super heroes.
+It also makes a great homemade toy zip line for superheroes.

 You will also need something to attach your toy to the pulley system.
-We have tons of zip ties, but you can also you string or a rubber band!
+We have tons of zip ties, but you can also use string or a rubber band!
 The zip tie is a bit more permanent if your child is eager to change out superheroes each time.

 Find two anchors to tie off your clothesline and get set for the simple science fun!
 My son was amazed!

 One of things I like most about this simple toy zip line set up is that the pulley system does not have to be threaded onto the rope before you tie off the zip line.
 This way you can easily change out superhero without tying and untying the rope.

 Our superhero zipped down our toy zip line fast and smooth.
 Next time I am going to have to tie it up to a higher elevation.
-There are also many great science concepts you can discuss with the zip line like friction, energy, gravity, slopes, and angles.
+There are so many great science concepts you can discuss with the zip line like friction, energy, gravity, slopes, and angles.